APIBrickwork/Chef.io-gRPC-API-Chef/README.md

 where
 -z = --local-mode | -o = run-list items

+> This will currently NOT bootstrap the chef-client due to documentation.
+May ONLY be used to instantiate and provision e.g. an EC2 instance to AWS.
+Afterwards (as a workaround) bootstrapping has to be called manually (or scripted) using the following command

+## Bootstrapping Chef-client (remotely)

+`knife zero bootstrap -z -i key.pem --sudo user@host`

 # Amazon WebServices with Chef (DOES NOT WORK WITH LOCAL-MODE) DEPRECATED